ThinkitiveAi/java-node-ai-suit-11/health-first-server/README.md

 ## 🆘 Support

-For support and questions, please open an issue in the repository.
+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting section
+- Review the test files for usage examples